Student Experiences

 Employment

-The Museum is supported by a series of philanthropy funded casual Museum Assistant positions that provide UQ students with the opportunity to gain paid experience in the museum sector prior to graduation.
+The Museum is supported by a series of philanthropy-funded casual Museum Assistant positions that provide UQ students with the opportunity to gain paid experience in the museum sector prior to graduation.

 Museum Assistants are semester-based appointments for advanced students seeking experience working in the museum sector.
 These assistants work with both the Museum’s curatorial team and with volunteers to complete a range of collections and curatorial projects including stocktake, artefact retrievals and returns, data entry and editing, collections research, and exhibition design.